❯Schrödinger's Engineer and the Illusion of Experience

 - Stage 4: AI layers, modern tech stacks, endless "services".
 The industry now interacts entirely with symbols of symbols.
 Engineers build systems to orchestrate abstractions that manage other abstractions.

 I want to underline that I'm not suggesting closing yourself in a mental box and being uncollaborative as a course of action.
-Rather, I'm pointing to a trend that places greater weight on likability than on many other characteristics typically associated with a well-rounded individual.
+Rather, I'm pointing to a trend that places greater weight on likability than on many other characteristics typically associated with experience.

 Conclusion

-Companies pay a premium for veterans, not to leverage their wisdom, but increasingly, to satisfy their feeling of safety.
-They make seniors work with hands tied behind their backs, walking pre-established path, blinding themselves to the fact that the path was mapped by amateurs.
-In other words companies claim they want experienced people for the solutions they can offer, but at the same time they already have the solution in mind, and that can't be discussed.
+Companies pay a premium for veterans, sometimes, not to leverage their wisdom.
+They make seniors work with hands tied behind their backs, walking a pre-established path that is hardly optimal.
+In other words companies claim they want experienced people for the solutions they can offer, but at the same time they already have the solution in mind.

 If a company has already presupposed the solution, they do not need experience.
 Until organizations realize that true seniority is defined by the license to say "no," the hiring market will remain an expensive theater where wisdom is bought at a premium, only to be locked in a room and ignored.